zqfang/YOLOv3_CPP/README.md

 YOLOv3 C++
 =================

-Libtorch implementation of the YOLOv3, which works on `Windows` and `Linux`.
+Libtorch implementation of YOLOv3, which works on `Windows` and `Linux`.

 ## Dependency